patrickcortez/Enlang/Readme.md

 ![Badge1](https://img.shields.io/badge/Enlang-Interpeter-blue) ![Badge2](https://img.shields.io/badge/Csharp-blue)

-**Enlang** is a interpreted programming language made in C# with the sole aim of education.
+**Enlang** is a interpreted programming language with an interactive shell made in C# with the sole aim of education.
 This software is not meant to replace industry standard programming languages but rather its purely for educational attainment on how interpreters work.

 **Enlang** for now has 3 basic instructions output, input and variable declaration: